ashallue/cs421_assign_release/assignments/mp1b-adts/tests/README.md

 Goals
 -----

+-   Part 1:
     -   Write recursive functions and definitions.
     -   Implement some set-theoretic functionality using Haskell lists.
     -   Use higher-order functions to compactly represent common code patterns.
--   Use and write Algebraic Data Types (ADTs) with some associated operators.
+-   Part 2: Use and write Algebraic Data Types (ADTs) with some associated operators.
+    -   Manipulate linked lists and simple arithmetic expressions defined using ADTs
+    -   Define a binary tree ADT and implement a function on binary trees.
+    -   Define a constant value ADT for a simple programming language and a higher order function to manipulate those values.

 Useful Reading
 --------------